DarthB/rust_embedded/README.md

 2. Switch to folder `cd led_counter`
 3. Execute `cargo run --release`

 You should see `Breakpoint 4, 0x08000254 in main ()` in gdb.
-Type `continue` and the coounting started.
+Type `continue` and the counting started.

 Observe the binary counting using GREEN LED for 1 bit, BLUE for 2nd bit and RED for 3rd bit. **It's to fast isn't it?** - we use busy loop here so you can redo it without release: